General Institutional Information

 - The College will make every effort to ensure textbooks are available no later than the seventh day of a payment period.

-Students are exposed to many types of equipment while at Birthingway including, but not limited to, stethoscopes, fetascopes, catheters, drip sets, speculums, syringes, needles, microscopes, and otoscopes.
+Students are exposed to many types of equipment while at Birthingway including, but not limited to, stethoscopes, fetoscopes, catheters, drip sets, speculums, syringes, needles, microscopes, and otoscopes.
 Teachers also employ a number of models to aid in instruction, such as pelvis, obstetric abdomen, fetal development, birth simulation, bladder catheterization, silicone breast models, IV arms, and Adult and Infant CPR mannequins.
-In addition, teachers utilize a number of teaching aids such as glucometers, hemoglobinometers, triple balance scale, incubator and autoclave.
+In addition, teachers utilize a number of teaching aids such as glucometers, hemoglobinometers, triple balance scale, incubator, and autoclave.

 Please read our Institutional Copyright Policy.